 b) that the frequency assignments to ship and mobile stations on the radiolocation service cannot be notified under No.11.14;

-c) that the protection of the radiolocation service in the frequency band 13.75-14 GHz is required through the application of pfd limits at the low water mark or at the border of national territories,
+c) that nowadays the protection of the radiolocation service in the frequency band 13.75-14 GHz is based on the application of a combination of FSS antenna size limitation and of pfd limits at the low water mark or at the border of national territories,

-resolves to invite ITU-R to complete in time for WRC-27
+resolves

+that the studies referred in invites the ITU radiocommunication Sector below shall ensure that the radiolocation service remains adequately protected

+invites the ITU Radiocommunication Sector

-1 to study the technical and operational limitations regarding the minimum antenna size and associated power limitations of GSO and non-GSO FSS earth stations in the frequency band 13.75-14 GHz (Earth-to-space), while ensuring the protection of the services stipulated in Nos 5.502 and 5.503 without imposing any additional constraints;
+1 to study the technical and operational limitations regarding the minimum antenna size and associated power limitations of GSO and non-GSO FSS earth stations in the frequency band 13.75-14 GHz (Earth-to-space), while ensuring the protection of the services stipulated in Nos 5.502 and 5.503 without imposing any additional constraints on radiolocation service;

 2 to study possible changes to Nos.
-5.502 and 5.503 and/or other regulatory measures,
+5.502 and 5.503 and possible associated regulatory measures.

-invites the 2027 World Radiocommunication Conference
+invites the [2027/2031] World Radiocommunication Conference

-to determine, based on the results of studies, the minimum antenna size and associated power limitations of GSO and non-GSO FSS earth stations in the bands 13.75-14 GHz (Earth-to-space), possible changes to Nos.
+to consider, based on the above results of studies, the minimum antenna size and associated power limitations of GSO and non-GSO FSS earth stations in the bands 13.75-14 GHz (Earth-to-space), possible changes to Nos.
 5.502 and 5.503, and consequential regulatory actions.

+invites administrations

+to participate in the studies by submitting contributions to ITU-R.